Teo44/OpenRoutePlanner/documentation/testing.md

 ## Performance tests in OSM maps

-TODO: n random routes in Helsinki, Tokyo and Kanto OSM maps
+Each test was performed by searching 500 shortest paths between two random nodes with each algorithm.

 ### Random routes in an OSM map of Kumpula

 ![](https://raw.githubusercontent.com/Teo44/OpenRoutePlanner/master/documentation/pictures/kumpula_osm_area.png)

-The test was performed by searching shortest paths between two .
-The map is a ~1km by ~1km OpenStreetMap extract of the Kumpula Campus area.
+The test was performed in a ~1km by ~1km OpenStreetMap extract of the Kumpula Campus area with a 5 second time out limit.

-Dijkstra took 626 milliseconds and A* 623 milliseconds in total, meaning an average time of ~1 millisecond for both of them.
-Here we can see how the addition of a heuristic can be unhelpful in a simple enough graph.
+Dijkstra took 598 milliseconds and A* 540 milliseconds in total, meaning an average time of ~1 millisecond for both of them.
+We can see how the heuristic helps a little even in such a small graph.

+IDA* meanwhile only found 353 out of 500 paths within the time out limit of 5 seconds.
+The average time for these 353 paths was 383 milliseconds.
+We can calculate the total time to find all the paths with IDA* to be in the excess of 29 minutes, making IDA* over 1400 times slower than Dijkstra in this graph.

 The map is a custom extract using https://extract.bbbike.org.